Causes of the First Intifada: Global democratisation

-Ian Lustick places the First Intifada in the context of the third wave of democratisation, saying that it was "the first of many mass-based, illegal, nonviolent or semiviolent challenges to nondemocratic governing structures to burst upon the world scene at the end of the 1980s.
+Lustick places the First Intifada in the context of the third wave of democratisation, saying that it was "the first of many mass-based, illegal, nonviolent or semiviolent challenges to nondemocratic governing structures to burst upon the world scene at the end of the 1980s.
 Algeria and Jordan erupted in 1988.
 Mass mobilizations subsequently appeared in Burma, in the Baltic states, and in most East European countries in 1989, then in China, South Africa, Kenya, and in many of the constituent republics of the former Soviet Union."
-Israeli historian Ilan Pappé has argued that the PLO's failure to liberate Palestine was becoming "accentuated in the 1980s by the liberation of oppressed people in East Asia, Eastern Europe, and South Africa."
+Pappé has argued that the PLO's failure to liberate Palestine was becoming "accentuated in the 1980s by the liberation of oppressed people in East Asia, Eastern Europe, and South Africa."

 Joana Ricarte of the University of Coimbra has argued that international politics shifted during the 1970s and 1980s away from solving conflicts purely through the lens of deals between political elites and towards incorporating initiatives that dealt with deeper social and identity issues, leading towards a greater international recognition of Palestinian identity, towards greater dialogue between Israeli and Palestinian activists, and contributing to the "reach of the Intifada, part and consequence of this process of democratization of society."